 You get various other options like preventing Siri from using explicit language and disallow password changes.
-In short, if you want to have immaculate control over all of your contents, this is the way to go!
+In short, if you want to have immaculate control over all of your content, this is the way to go!

 Settings ⟶ Screen Time ⟶ Content & Privacy Restrictions

 Automatically Erase Your Data After 10 Failed Attempts

 Don’t want your contents to get into the wrong hands?
 You can preset your device to automatically wipe out all the data after 10 failed passcode attempts.